pelitro-rcw/dengue-tabular-models/README.md

 `labels.py` builds the peak-anchored early-warning label.
 The target is defined relative to the annual epidemic peak within each unit-year, which is what ties the achievable discrimination to the case series and motivates the internal-validity framing stated above.

-### enrich.py: generative embedding of two columns into ~105 latent features
+### enrich.py: generative embedding of two columns into 132 latent features

 `enrich.py` is the method.
-It takes the two raw weekly columns and reconstructs the latent structure they contain as an explicit feature set of about 105 columns, grouped into mechanism-grounded families: calendar seasonality, week-of-year climatology, rainfall accumulation and threshold crossings, transmission-acceleration measures, and the catch22 time-series descriptors.
+It takes the two raw weekly columns and reconstructs the latent structure they contain as an explicit feature set of 132 columns.
+Of these, 108 are domain features across mechanism-grounded families (calendar seasonality, week-of-year climatology, rainfall accumulation and threshold crossings, transmission-acceleration measures, low-frequency climate structure, and multi-scale case-dynamics views), and 24 are catch22 time-series descriptors kept as a control.
 Every feature carries a source tag (rain, case, or calendar) and a one-line rationale, exported in `feature_dictionary.csv`.

 Every feature is causal.
 At week *t* a feature uses only weeks at or before *t* within the same unit-year, and any week-of-year climatology is built from prior years only, so no future information enters the representation.
 Feature engineering is confined to this module, which keeps the embedding step in one auditable place.

 ### evaluate.py: leave-one-year-out evaluation

 `evaluate.py` runs the leave-one-year-out, expanding-window cross-validation.
 The model trains on earlier years and is tested on the held-out year.
 The imputer, the rank-Gaussian transform, and the classifier are fitted on the training years alone, so no statistic crosses from test to train.
+Each held-out prediction is tagged with its unit-year, so the cluster bootstrap in `stats.py` can resample those blocks.
 The classifier is TabPFN when the backend is available and the labelled stand-in otherwise.
 This protocol is fixed and is what keeps the reported numbers honest; it should not be altered.

 ### run.py: entry point and outputs

 `run.py` is the one-command entry point.
-For the requested scale it writes `outputs/<scale>/` containing `metrics.json` (the raw to case-only to enriched ladder, with AUROC, AUPRC, and Brier score, and the `backend` recorded), `enriched.csv` (the full ~105-feature reconstruction), `feature_dictionary.csv`, `preds_enriched.npz` (out-of-fold `y_true` and `y_prob` used for calibration), and, for the regional and country scales, `regional_metrics.csv` with per-unit leave-one-year-out metrics and PAGASA climate type.
+For the requested scale it writes `outputs/<scale>/` containing `metrics.json` (the enrichment ladder from raw through case-only, catch22-only, and domain-only to enriched, with AUROC, AUPRC, and Brier score, the time-series comparator, and the `backend` recorded), `stats.json` (the paired cluster-bootstrap confidence intervals, the confirmatory raw-versus-enriched test, the DeLong check, the calibration statistics, and, where they apply, the climate-gradient and rainfall-trigger results), `enriched.csv` (the full 132-feature reconstruction), `feature_dictionary.csv`, `preds_enriched.npz` and `oof_all.npz` (out-of-fold predictions used for calibration and the bootstrap), `rain_thresholds.csv` (the rainfall-trigger analysis), and, for the regional and country scales, `regional_metrics.csv` with per-unit leave-one-year-out metrics, bootstrap intervals, an above-chance flag, and PAGASA climate type.

 ### make_figures.py: the comparison figures

-`make_figures.py` writes `outputs/figures/`: the enrichment ladder per scale (raw versus case-only versus enriched), the feature-attribution chart ranking features by mutual information, the regional climate-gradient chart of AUROC by PAGASA climate type, and the reliability curve of the enriched model.
+`make_figures.py` writes `outputs/figures/`: the enrichment ladder per scale with bootstrap confidence intervals and the raw-versus-enriched significance, the feature-attribution chart ranking features by their leave-one-year-out permutation importance, the regional climate-gradient chart of AUROC by PAGASA climate type with per-region intervals and the Kruskal-Wallis result, and the calibration figure giving the reliability curve, expected calibration error, calibration slope, and Spiegelhalter's test for the enriched model.
 The file `outputs/region_climate_type.csv` holds a best-effort dominant PAGASA type per region and can be edited to match a chosen reference, after which the gradient figure updates accordingly.

 ## Methodological notes